lcvvvv/kscan/README_ENG.md

                   (empty), 192, 10, 172, all, specified IP address (the IP address B segment will be detected as the surviving gateway)
-  --check Fingerprinting the target address, only port detection will not be performed --scan will perform port scanning and fingerprinting on the target objects provided by --fofa and --spy --touch Get the return package of the specified port, you can use this parameter to get the return package and improve the fingerprint library, the format is: IP:PORT
-  -p , --port scan the specified port, TOP400 will be scanned by default, support: 80, 8080, 8088-8090 -o , --output save scan results to file
+  --check Fingerprinting the target address, only port detection will not be performed --scan will perform port scanning and fingerprinting on the target objects provided by --fofa and --spy -p , --port scan the specified port, TOP400 will be scanned by default, support: 80, 8080, 8088-8090 -o , --output save scan results to file
   -oJ save the scan results to a file in json format